chaosparrot/talon_hud/README.md

 Updating widgets with content
 ---

-If you want to add your own content to the widgets, visit the [CONTENT PUBLISHING DOCUMENTATION](content/README.md)
+If you want to add your own content to the widgets, visit the [content publishing documentation](content/README.md)

 Theming
 ---